Born With A Mission

 The following is Lorna's own story about the Sto Niño:

-"The rather small statue of the Holy Child was brought home by my late mother, sometime in 1988, from a certain store.
+Child was brought home by my late "The rather small statue of he Holy mother, sometime in 1988, from a certain store.

 "When my only brother met a fatal accident, we placed the image in the middle of our sala for our continuous prayer.
 My brother underwent craniotomy (skull operation) but afterwards the doctors gave up on him.
 However, my mother did not lose hope.
 With her unwavering faith, she entrusted my brother's fate to Sto.
 Niño, Mama Mary, St. Joseph, and to all the angels and saints she knew.
 She pleaded and begged the Holy Child for my brother's life.